 To get email alerts for similar posts, please subscribe to the blog.

-- The GADOE SAT press release and APS brief report the national public school average of 1039.
-This graph reports the overall national average of 1059, because APS students compete for college admissions with all tested students.
+- The GADOE SAT press release reports the national public school average of 1030.
+This graph reports the overall national average of 1051, because APS students compete for college admissions with all tested students.

 - The percentage tested calculation divides the number of tested students by the number of graduating seniors.